For some parents, the absolute best phone for kids is no phone at all.

 However, the latest iPhone doesn't come cheap.
 This makes us hesitant to recommend a new iPhone for kids or teens.
 Even with phone insurance , you'll likely pay more for a replacement if it's broken than our previous teen-friendly recommendations.

 However, if you're willing to buy used or refurbished, iPhones from the past generation or two are still very capable mobile devices.
-For example, depending on your carrier and internal storage preferences, Gazelle offers the iPhone SE and iPhone 6 models with prices ranging between $129 and $219.
+For example, depending on your carrier and internal storage preferences, Gazelle offers the iPhone 6s, iPhone 7, and iPhone 8 models with prices ranging between $129 and $384.

 Just remember, iPhones don't support microSD cards.
 So choose a model with plenty of storage.